-We have audited the financial statements of the Erie County Water Authority (the "Authority") as of and for the years ended December 31, 2018 and 2017, and have issued our report thereon dated March 26, 2019 (which includes and emphasis of matter paragraph regarding the implementation of GASB Statement No. 75).
+We have audited the financial statements of the Erie County Water Authority (the "Authority") as of and for the years ended December 31, 2019 and 2018, and have issued our report thereon dated March 24, 2020.
 Professional standards require that we advise you of the following matters relating to our audits.